Clean Energy Fuels Corp. [CLNE] stock Initiated by Evercore ISI analyst, price target now $9

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20210817005258/en/.

-Clean Energy Fuels Corp. stock has also gained 10.65% of its value over the past 7 days.
-However, CLNE stock has inclined by 0.79% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -44.34% and lost -2.16% year-on date.
+Over the last 12 months, CLNE stock rose by 198.16%.
+The average equity rating for CLNE stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-The market cap for CLNE stock reached $1.67 billion, with 207.05 million shares outstanding and 176.67 million shares in the current float.
-Compared to the average trading volume of 16.48M shares, CLNE reached a trading volume of 4894809 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.70 billion, with 207.05 million shares outstanding and 176.67 million shares in the current float.
+Compared to the average trading volume of 16.47M shares, CLNE stock reached a trading volume of 6052822 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Evercore ISI have made an estimate for Clean Energy Fuels Corp. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on July 15, 2021.
 While these analysts kept the previous recommendation, Needham raised their target price to Buy.
 The new note on the price target was released on May 11, 2021, representing the official price target for Clean Energy Fuels Corp. stock.

 Clean Energy Fuels Corp.
-[CLNE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.65.
-With this latest performance, CLNE shares dropped by -0.90% in over the last four-week period, additionally sinking by -44.34% over the last 6 months – not to mention a rise of 175.63% in the past year of trading.
+[CLNE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 19.26.
+With this latest performance, CLNE shares gained by 6.29% in over the last four-week period, additionally sinking by -41.23% over the last 6 months – not to mention a rise of 198.16% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Clean Energy Fuels Corp.
 [CLNE] shares currently have an operating margin of -4.15 and a Gross Margin at +19.51.
 Clean Energy Fuels Corp.’s Net Margin is presently recorded at -3.41.